petabyt/rim/README.md

 # Rim
-*Retained &larr; Immediate Mode UI*
+*Retained &larr; Immediate Mode*

-Rim is an immediate-mode UI library for C that renders down to native retained-mode widgets.
+Rim is an immediate-mode UI library that renders down to native retained-mode widgets.
 It's able to do this using a [virtual DOM](https://en.wikipedia.org/wiki/Virtual_DOM) to diff UI trees and apply changes to a native toolkit window in real time.

 If that doesn't make sense to you, imagine [React.js](https://react.dev/) but:
 - Replace Javascript with C
-- Replace JSX with a C immediate-mode API
+- Replace JSX with a C immediate-mode interface
 - Replace HTML/CSS with GTK, Cocoa, or any other UI toolkit

 That's what Rim is.